ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ## Chapter 6: The index

 - The `add` command and index.
 Why pair these two?
 How does one relate to the other?
 Answer: `add` adds files to the "index" aka staging area.
+- [`SortedSet`](https://ruby-doc.org/stdlib-2.6.3/libdoc/set/rdoc/SortedSet.html): this seems like an object I should be using more often

 ### Questions